danhitchcock/nano_tipper_z/README.md

-# Nano Tipper
+# Banano Reddit Tipbot
- is a reddit tipping service to easily give Nano to your favorite redditors!
-[Nano](https://nano.org) is a fast and feeless cryptocurrency that can be traded at numerous exchanges.
-Before using Nano Tipper, please take a look at the [Terms of Service](https://github.com/danhitchcock/nano_tipper_z#terms-of-service)
+ is a reddit tipping service to easily give Banano to your favorite redditors!
+[Banano](https://banano.cc) is a feeless, instant, rich in potassium cryptocurrency.
+Before using Banano Tipper, please take a look at the [Terms of Service](https://github.com/BananoCoin/banano_reddit_tipbot#terms-of-service)

+It is a fork and modification of the [Nano](https://nano.org) reddit tipbot created by /u/zily88 - which is available on [GitHub](https://github.com/danhitchcock/nano_tipper_z)

-### To get started with Nano Tipper, either:
+### To get started with Banano Tipper, either:
-A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=create) to /u/nano_tipper with 'create' or 'register' in the message body.
-You will receive a Nano address, to which you can add Nano\*.
-You will receive a 0.001 Nano tip for registering!
-Also, try any of the faucets at [Nano Links](https://nanolinks.info/#faucets-free-nano) (\**Nano Tipper is in early beta!
-Only send small amounts of Nano*.)
+A) **Create an account** by [sending a message](https://reddit.com/message/compose/?to=banano_reddit_tipper&subject=command&message=create) to /u/banano_reddit_tipper with 'create' or 'register' in the message body.
+You will receive a Banano address, to which you can add Banano\*.
 \-or-
-B) **Receive a Nano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=create) to /u/nano_tipper.
+B) **Receive a Banano tip** from a fellow redditor, and you will automatically have an account made! be sure to activate it afterwards by [sending a message](https://reddit.com/message/compose/?to=banano_reddit_tipper&subject=command&message=create) to /u/banano_reddit_tipper.
-Once you have funds in your account, you can tip other redditors, or send to nano address via PM to /u/nano_tipper.
+Once you have funds in your account, you can tip other redditors, or send to any banano address via PM to /u/banano_reddit_tipper.
 # Comment Replies:
-Nano Tipper is intended for tipping on reddit posts and replies.
-On any [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/hrvr6o/nano_tipper_status/) you can tip and type a message like:
+Banano Tipper is intended for tipping on reddit posts and replies.

+On supported subreddits, you can send a tip like this:

-    !ntip 0.01 This is great!
+    !ban 1 This is great!

-This will tip a redditor 0.01 Nano. !ntip <amount> must be the first thing in your message OR the last thing.
+This will tip a redditor 1 Banano. !bam <amount> must be the first thing in your message OR the last thing.
 Such, this is also a valid tip:

-    This is great! !ntip 0.01
+    This is great! !ban 1

 Or from anywhere on reddit, you can tip a commenter by:

-    /u/nano_tipper 0.01 This is great!
+    /u/banano_reddit_tipper 1 This is great!

 or

-    This is great! /u/nano_tipper 0.01
+    This is great! /u/banano_reddit_tipper 1

-Even specify a currency!

-    !ntip 1USD Enjoy a dollar!

-If the subreddit is a [friendly subreddit](https://www.reddit.com/r/nano_tipper/comments/hrvr6o/nano_tipper_status/) (which correlates to [tracked subreddit](https://www.reddit.com/r/nano_tipper/comments/hrvr6o/nano_tipper_status/)), the bot will repsond with a message.
+If the subreddit is a friendly subreddi, the bot will repsond with a message.
 If the subreddit is not friendly, a PM will be sent to both the sender and the recipient.

-### NEW!

-    !nanocenter <amount> <project>

-such as

-    !nanocenter 1 unity

-for a list of NanoCenter projects, see the PM commands below.

 # Private Messages

-Nano Tipper also works by PM.
-[Send a message](https://reddit.com/message/compose/?to=nano_tipper&subject=command&message=type_command_here) to /u/nano_tipper for a variety of actions.
+Banano Tipper also works by PM.
+[Send a message](https://reddit.com/message/compose/?to=banano_reddit_tipper&subject=command&message=type_command_here) to /u/banano_reddit_tipper for a variety of actions.

-To send 0.1 Nano to zily88, include this text in the message body:
+To send 1 Banano to bbedward, include this text in the message body:

-    send 0.1 /u/zily88
+    send 1 /u/bbedward
 -or-

-    send 0.1 zily88
+    send 1 bbedward

-To send 0.1 Nano to xrb\_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body:
+To send 1 Banano to ban\_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd, include this text in the message body:

-    send 0.1 xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd
+    send 1 ban_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

 or send all your balance:

-    send all xrb_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd
+    send all ban_1ssr4sbop5wnkbkpk7y7ekewie7tygtjgdukm9jq7d1m3j6ocfskwyx77awd

 There are many other commands.

 ```
 'balance' or 'address' - Retrieve your account balance.
-Includes both pocketed and unpocketed transactions
 'create' - Create a new account if one does not exist
 'help' - Get this help message
 'history <optional: number of records>' - Retrieves tipbot commands.
 Default 10, maximum is 50.
-'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips
 'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address
 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts
 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)